Monday, November 7, 2016

 DM: Didier Deschamps (France)

-Deschamps was only the second player in history to captain his team to lift the three big trophies: the Champions League trophy, the World Cup trophy and the European Championship trophy.
-He started his career with Nantes.
-The prime of his career was spent with Marseille and Juventus, where he won a Champions League for both club.
-He earned 103 caps between 1989 and 2000.
-He also played for Nantes, Chelsea and Valencia.
+Didier Deschamps was only the second player in history to captain his team to lift the three big trophies: the Champions League trophy, the World Cup trophy and the European Championship trophy.
+He started his career with Nantes in 1985.
+The prime of his career was spent with Marseille (1989 to 1994) and Juventus (1994 to 1999), where he won a Champions League for both club.
+He earned 103 caps between 1989 and 2000, and was the captain of 1998 World Cup winning team for France.

 Didier Deschamps